jparnaudeau/terraform-postgresql-database-admin/README.md

 # terraform-postgresql-database-admin

 Terraform is a great tool to automate "everything" in modern IT.
-However, there is one area in which there is little: the management of users and their permissions in a postgresql database.
+Based on my own experience, i will propose you an abstraction for the management "inside a database" : the management of users and their permissions in a postgresql database.

 This module provides a way to manage securly and properly, the objects, inside a postgresql database.
 Based on best practices, describe in this blog :